bschultz1990/Launchpad/README.md

 ![address_validated](https://user-images.githubusercontent.com/19655298/153071542-216b0263-4528-4a85-a55f-3b70b538b436.PNG)

+> **Note:** Unfortunately, this is more involved than tweaking the address on the Shipping panel.
+Since it can be jarring to flip between address fixing and order entry, I suggest tweaking a handful of addresses first, then entering those orders afterwards.

 # Usage
 Launchpad stays on top of all other windows.
 Open it and move it wherever it's out of the way.
 When you're ready, hit the "Import Order" button.